leshacsharp/AdOut.Point/README.md

 # AdOut.Point
-Microservice that contains logic of managing ad Points
+The microservice of managing ad Points